uxCCDS/uxCCDS.github.io/_data/prototypes/Spark P5 2016.md

 # Aim

-This prototype aims to displays the following things.
+This prototype aims to displays the following goals:

-1) Make the full experience of Spark app.
+1) Demostrate the full experience of Spark app.

-2) Smoonth animation for transition between pages.
+2) Smoonther transition animation between pages.

 3) Apply PIP to Spark.